Paris Olympics, Day 2 Semifinals: Insights from Green and Gold Ariarne Titmus, Mollie O’Callaghan

 Former world record holder O’Callaghan, 20, the 2023 world champion who had that world record taken off her by Titmus at the Australian Trials match race, who has also tasted gold in the 4x100m freestyle -coming up to the 200m.

-Australia’s greatest female Paralympic swimmer, Ellie Cole, has transitioned from pool to pool deck and her interviews for Channel 9 with both Ariarne Titmus and Mollie O’Callaghan have provided some honest insights into the two fastest ever female 200m freestylers on the eve of what will be an almighty re-match with the highest stakes on the line – Olympic gold!
+Australia’s greatest female Paralympic swimmer, Ellie Cole, has transitioned from pool to pool deck and her interviews for Channel 9 with both Titmus and O’Callaghan have provided some honest insights into the two fastest ever female 200m freestylers on the eve of what will be an almighty re-match with the highest stakes on the line – Olympic gold!

 Both girls from the same club: St Peters Western Lutheran College on the outskirts of Brisbane speak about nerves, tactics, sleeping and final preparations for what is tipped to be the main event on the Day Three finals program at the Paris La Defense Arena.